 Some subjects are taught on a daily basis, such as Reading, Writing, Phonics and Maths.
 Other subjects are taught during cross curricular time which allows topics to be explored by linking different subjects throughout the curriculum.

-From Nursery through to year 2 children follow a structured programme of phonics teaching where they learn the sound that letters or groups of letters make.
+From Nursery through to year 2 children follow a structured programme of phonics teaching (Letters and Sounds) where they learn the sound that letters or groups of letters make.
 They then apply this knowledge to read or spell words.
 They also learn to read and spell common exception words, which are words that do not follow the patterns that they have learned.
 We aim to make the learning fun and engaging by playing games, setting challenges and making learning active, using the outside space where possible.

 Children are taught to read through daily guided reading sessions where they are encouraged to use a range of strategies to work out unknown words such as applying phonics learning, reading the rest of the sentence and using the pictures.
 Reading skills such as fluency, expression and developing understanding of vocabulary and text are modelled during group and whole class sessions.
 Children are given the opportunity to apply these skills independently.
 Books are banded in Oxford Reading Tree stages.
 We have a range of books and children are encouraged to read a variety of books including fiction and non-fiction.
 We encourage children to apply their reading skills throughout the curriculum.